pablo-972/Scripts/App uninstaller for android/README.md

 Hi there!

-Recently, I watched a video by Stark Privacy (https://www.youtube.com/watch?v=mKgOzjNUJ-I) that demonstrated how to uninstall apps that are normally unremovable, even for developers.
+Recently, I watched a video by Stark Privacy (https://www.youtube.com/watch?v=mKgOzjNUJ-I) that demonstrated how to uninstall apps that are normally unremovable, even for developers, to get more privacy and space.
 I was doing this manually, so I created a script to automate the process.

 ## Overview